PathwayCommons/guide/_tools/gsea.md

   <strong>Caution!</strong> Our procedure for analyzing differential expression data using GSEA diverges from that detailed by Subramanian <em>et al.</em> (Subramanian 2005) with respect to the calculation of local statistics.
 </div>

-In this step, we desire some local or gene-level measure that will be used to rank genes.
-In GSEA terminology this is referred to as a 'rank metric'.
+In this step, we describe a local or gene-level measure that is used to rank genes, in GSEA terminology, a 'rank metric'.
 Previously, we described how to [obtain and process RNA-seq datasets]({{site.baseurl}}/datasets/archive/) into a single list of genes ordered according to a function of each gene's p-value calculated as part of differential expression testing.
-In this context, a p-value assigned to a gene can be interpreted as the probability of a difference in gene expression between groups at least as extreme as that observed when in fact, no inter-group difference exists.
+In this context, a p-value assigned to a gene can be interpreted as the probability of a difference in gene expression between groups at least as extreme as that observed given no inter-group difference.
 We simply declare this function of p-values the rank metric (Figure 1).

-> *In this context, a p-value assigned to a gene can be interpreted as the probability of a difference in gene expression between groups at least as extreme as that observed when in fact, no inter-group difference exists*
+> *In this context, a p-value assigned to a gene can be interpreted as the probability of a difference in gene expression between groups at least as extreme as that observed when given no inter-group difference*

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_1 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 1.
 Deriving the GSEA local statistic: Rank metric.</strong> Shown is a pairwise comparison of gene expression for samples (m total).
 RNA levels for each of gene are determined (n total).
 Differential expression testing assigns a p-value (P) to each gene and is used to derive the local statistic called the rank metric (s).
-A gene list (L) is ordered according to the value of the rank metric.
+A gene list (L) is ordered according to rank.
 </div>

 The rank metric in our case is a simple function of the p-value ($$P$$)